pymc-devs/pymc-data-umbrella/2023-03_sprint/index.md

 (current_sprint)=
 # March 2023 Open Source Working Session: Latin America

 This event is focused on the Latin America region.
 If you are available on the event day to be a translator for Spanish or Portuguese, please contact us ({{ du_email }}).
-To contribute to the website translations, please see {ref}translations.
+To contribute to the website translations, please see {ref}`language-translations`.

 <meta name="twitter:card" content="summary_large_image">
 <meta name="twitter:title" content="PyMC - Data Umbrella: Open Source Working Session">